imgreene/AnyTalk/README.md

 ## Privacy

 - AnyTalk only records audio when you hold down the hotkey
-- Audio data is sent to OpenAI's servers for transcription
+- Audio data is sent to OpenAI's servers for transcription using your API key
 - All transcription history is stored locally on your device
 - No data is collected by the app developers